broker0/py_astealth/DESIGN.md

 class as an argument, describing the API, and a `method_factory` that simply returns a closure method that handles this call.

-Using `AsyncClientPool`, you can spawn a group of `AsyncStealthApiClients` for batch execution of bulk operations.
+`AsyncClientPool` spawns a group of `AsyncStealthApiClients` for batch execution of bulk operations.

 While `AsyncStealthApiClient` provides the core asynchronous interface, the library also includes wrappers